This website publishes administrative rules on their effective dates, as designated by the adopting state agencies, colleges, and

 intended end uses, and have been separated or diverted from solid wastes for

-materials that were production finished materials, products, or by products
+materials that were production finished materials, products, or by-products

 section 125.01 of the Revised Code.
-(V) "Proposal" means all documents, whether
+(Y) "Proposal" means all documents, whether

 attached or incorporated by reference, supplied by the offeror in response to a

 in section 125.01 of the Revised Code.
-(X) "Qualifications summary" means information
+(AA) "Second

-and responsiveness.
-(Y) "Recovered materials" means waste materials
+responsiveness.
+(CC) "Recovered materials" means waste materials

-and by products that have been recovered or diverted from solid
+and by-products that have been recovered or diverted from solid

-weight or volume of recovered materials meets or exceeds the minimum content
+of weight or volume of recovered materials meets or exceeds the minimum content

-percentage standard guidelines established by the department of administrative
+percentage standard guidelines established by the department.
+(EE) "Request for proposal" or "RFP"

 means all documents, whether attached or incorporated by reference, utilized